 John spends most of his career as Consul/Consul General in Germany (Stettin, Stuttgart, and Hamburg).
 According to the Register from the State Dept from 1925, his annual salary as U.S. Consul was USD 7000, a value of USD 103.000 in 2020.
 US Diplomatic Passports Kehl

 Attention – The consular passport from the U.S. Embassy in Copenhagen, Denmark, for John’s temporary return to the United States was issued and signed by ambassador Joseph C. Grew -best known as ambassador to Japan between 1932-1941.
 He opposed American hardliners and recommended negotiation with Tokyo to avoid war.
 He was the ambassador in Tokyo at the time of the Japanese attack on Pearl Harbor (December 8, 1941).
 He was interned until American and Japanese diplomats were formally exchanged in 1942.
 On return to Washington, he became the number two official in the State Department as Under Secretary and sometimes served as acting Secretary of State.
 He promoted a soft peace with Japan that would allow the Emperor to maintain his status, which did become policy and facilitated the Emperor’s decision to surrender in 1945.
 More details… US Diplomatic Passports Kehl

 Kehl’s Diplomatic assignment passport for Denmark was issued on 16th April 1918.
 WWI was still ongoing, but Denmark was a neutral country, and so were Norway and Sweden, besides four more countries.

 In 1920 Kehl returned temporarily to the United States with this ordinary consular passport issued and signed by Ambassador JOHN C. GREW (see above) at the United States legation in Copenhagen, Denmark on 21st Sep 1920.
 Why no diplomatic passport was issued is unclear to me.
 However, his travel document states, “…is a Consul of the United States”.

 The next diplomatic passport is extensive and comes with plenty of visas and two sealed extension pages.
 Issued on March 3, 1921.
-It seems at this point it was not clear for which post Kehl would be designated or he had temporary assignments.
+It seems at this point it was not clear for which post he would be designated or if he had temporary assignments.